AmitBaanerjee/Fizzbuzz-implementation-using-Neural-Network/README.md

 Your programs will be tested on how well they perform in converting integers from 1 to 100 to the FizzBuzz labels.

-#Implementation of Fizzbuzz using neural networks
+#Implementation of Fizzbuzz using neural network using Keras Library

 First you need to create a training data set for numbers ranging from 101 to 1000.